Skip to content

 The most useful calming product depends less on hype and more on the moment you are trying to solve.
 This table is the fast way to match the situation to the tool type.

-Situation Best Tool Type Why It Fits
+Situation Best Tool Type Why It Works

 Thunderstorms Anxiety Wrap A wrap is easiest to put on before a storm hits and can offer steady pressure through the loudest part.